 The minutes are a summary, not a transcript, of each Board Meeting.
-They shall be prepared by Board staff and submitted for review by Board mMembers before the next Board Meeting.
+They shall be prepared by Board staff and submitted for review by Board meeting.
 Board Minutes shall be approved at the next scheduled meeting of the

 Board.
 When approved, the minutes shall serve as the official record of the meeting and be made available to the public on the Board's website.